cyberphone/doc/payments/review-secure-payment-confirmation.md

 Put in another way, *who* is going to market *what* and to *whom*?

+## Fragmentation
+The payment market is currently highly fragmented.
+The "framework" approach will further increase fragmentation which is unlikely to be in the interest of consumers, merchants, and banks.
+It is hard to see the point supporting both 3DS and SRC since they in the end accomplish the same thing, albeit in a slightly different way, while security with respect to user presumably is identical.

+Although the opposite (a *standardized* system for user payment authorizations), would not automatically solve all fragmentation issues, it could surely be a very important step in this direction, as well as clearly establishing W3C as a force in the payment space.

 ## Verdict
 Given the numerous downsides, a not overly wild guess is that SPC (*in its current incarnation NB*), will later join [BasicCard](https://www.w3.org/TR/payment-method-basic-card/),